electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	<figcaption>Success!
 A pwned index.htm appears.</figcaption>
 </figure>

 Hurray!
-We can now do whatever we want with the root file system!
-To avoid manually entering a series of commands every time I want to build a new image, I created a small script available on GitHub [\[13\]][13].
+This means that I can now do whatever I want with the root file system!
+To avoid manually entering a series of commands every time I want to build a new image, I created a small script available on GitHub [\[14\]][14].

 ## Compiling Software and More Roadblocks

-custom kernel? we need a working compiler
+custom kernel?
+I need a working compiler for the architecture (this looks impossible)

 buildroot